pdebelak/peterdebelak.com/_posts/2015-06-14-why-you-run-your-tests-first.md

 ---
 title: Why You Run Your Tests First
+description: Why you should always run your tests first and see them fail during test-driven development
 ---

 When first learning test-driven-development, there are a lot of things about it